Dinesh-Mali/Car-Acceptability-Predictor-with-ML/README.md

 5) Integrating the model with the UI, which is made using Flask and Bootstrap.

 6) Deploy the ML web app on google cloud platform.

+## Note - I am working on to add the Complete end-to-end description for this project.
+Please stay tuned!!